1. Modafinil and alcohol

 Tianeptine is a potent mood brightener and nootropic, celebrated for its effects on wellbeing and cognition, providing immediate and also long term benefits.
 Within an hour of use, it provides mental stability and clarity, functioning as a medium duration productivity tool.
 Additionally, its beneficial effects compound over extended use, resulting in a long-term effect which reduces feelings of stress, sadness and anxiety.

 Tianeptine and alcohol taken together may cause intense sedation, especially if doses are improper.
 Furthermore, consuming alcohol when taking tianeptine may render its effects useless and cause any underlying anxiety or depression to manifest itself.

 Noopept is a potent nootropic that improves cognitive ability, boosts motivation and productivity, and promotes the generation of new neurons.
 Its substantial benefits coupled with its lack of harmful side effects has established Noopept as one of the most popular and respected nootropic substances available.

 Noopept is part of the racetam family of nootropics, which increase brain metabolism.
 Aside from potentiating the effects of alcohol, Noopept modifies the experience by increasing mental acuity and maintaining body control to normal levels.

-Higher doses of Noopept will lead to the “drunken feeling” disappearing.
-Users have reported decreased desire to drink alcohol after taking Noopept.
-Last but not least, this nootropic has the potential to effectively eliminate hangovers.
+Higher dosage of Noopept will lead to the “drunken feeling” disappearing.
+Users have reported decreased desire to drink alcohol after taking this nootropic.
+Last but not least, Noopept has the potential to effectively eliminate hangovers.

 One of the champions of the -racetam group, Aniracetam is a powerful cognitive performance enhancer.
 It creates a period of lucid, focussed mental clarity in which anxieties are reduced, memory is made precise, and thought is concentrated.
 This allows for greater problem solving capabilities, verbal fluency, and an enhanced attention span.